The only form of either “hunting” or “self defense” that concerned the 2nd Amendment authors was catching fugitive slaves & quelling slave revolts

 As of 1791, however, most “fowling pieces” were still too heavy to be carried or aimed easily except on the cleared and drained estates of the very wealthy, where captive birds were raised to be shot for sport.

 The same was true of the single-shot cap-and-ball pistols of the era.
 The standard weapon of the highwayman, or armed robber, was a rapier, as was the weapon most commonly used in defense against highwaymen.

 Fowlers in mucky cultivated fields, swamps, and woodlands hunted mostly for meat and feathers, using the same techniques used since before the beginnings of written history: nets, snares, slingshots, and pots of lime cement.
 Lime cement was used to paint branches, gluing unwary birds to be clubbed when they landed.

 Snares and clubs were also the weapons most used to hunt “small game,” such as rabbits, and even some larger animals, including deer.

-Muskets, of limited range and incapable of rapid fire, were––like “fowling pieces”––heavy, expensive, inaccurate, and therefore seldom used for hunting.
+Muskets, of limited range and incapable of rapid fire, were––like “fowling pieces”––heavy, expensive, inaccurate, and therefore seldom used in either hunting or self-defense.